Lloyd's raises Gulf insurance risks after ship attacks

 It follows insurgent drone strikes on a key oil pipeline in Saudi Arabia and the mysterious sabotage of four ships, including two Saudi oil tankers, earlier this week.

-The attacks have escalated tensions between the US and Iran but industry analysts have questioned the circumstances of the ship attacks.
+The attacks have escalated tensions between the US and Iran but industry analysts have questioned the exact circumstances of the ship attacks.

 Lloyd's List Intelligence, a business information service, earlier this week said there had been "scant information" about the incident from Saudi authorities.